-The course investigates the various strategies of writing to find new ways of subverting conventions in art criticism, text-based art pieces and various forms of functional, 'explaining' writing.
-By seeking out well-grounded practices from literature, copywriting, social media and other zones of textuality we aim to discover a wide range of verbal possibilities.
+The course investigates the various strategies of academic writing, in order to help students find their individual approach to conducting meaningful research through text.
+By seeking out well-grounded practices from art criticism, literary theory, copywriting and other zones of textuality, we aim to discover a wide range of verbal possibilities, subverting the preprogrammed, automatic choices inherent to "safely played" academic writing.
 During the lessons, we will search for creative responses to the situation when somebody from the art world has to verbalise their thoughts and intuitions.
 Apart from developing practical writing skills, we examine the creative possibilities of the reader.
-We will rely on close-reading as a tool of self-reflection.
-By alluding to a wide range of case studies, we will collectively expand our textual perspectives in the domain of contemporary art.
+We will rely on close-reading as a self-reflective tool.
+By alluding to a wide range of case studies, we will collectively expand our textual perspectives in the domain of contemporary arts.

-During the course, I will be glad to help you in overcoming any possible language barriers.
+During the course I will be glad to help you in overcoming any possible language barriers.
 Whatever the level of your English knowledge might be at the moment, we will find a way to work together!